sharkio-dev/sharkio/Readme.md

 # Tartigraid

 Tardigrades are among the most resilient animals known to science.
 Individual species able to survive extreme conditions such as exposure to extreme temperatures, extreme pressures (both high and low), air deprivation, radiation, dehydration, and starvation.

-Tartigraid is a full featured low code and easy to use platform to help your api ascend to tartigrade levels.
+Tartigraid is a tool/platform by the developers for the developers.
+It aims to boost the productivity of web/api developers.

 ## Contributing